herotechcourse/kotlin-lotto-precourse/README.md

 ### Ticket Issuance
 - [ ] Issue as many tickets as the purchase amount allows (1 ticket = 1,000 KRW).
 - [ ] Each ticket consists of 6 unique random numbers between 1 and 45.
-- [ ] Sort each ticket’s numbers in ascending order before printing.

 ---